-- Always call or email contractor for timely pricing information and delivery options. - February 2022 contract prices are \$0.55/lb. for Sesaco and most contracts using Equi-nom seed; \$0.56/lb. from Sesajal.
-I believe these are record highs. - Additional considerations: - Are these contracts waived if you have storm or drought losses?
-For lesser acreage crops like sesame they usually are ('act of god'). - Is the price the same for dryland and irrigated acres? - Usually there are small premiums (rather than discounts) for good color, low broken seed, clean grain, etc. - Are there provisions or prohibitions in using glyphosate (Roundup) as a harvest aid (more common in South Texas)??
+- Always call or email contractor for timely pricing information and delivery options. - Spring 2025 contract prices-contact for delivery terms/locations, premiums/discounts, etc.: - Sesaco, irrigated and dryland, Sesaco now prices weekly based on Nov2025 soybean (see next slide) - Additional considerations: - Are these contracts waived if you have storm or drought losses?
+For lesser acreage crops like sesame they usually are ('act of god'). - Is the price the same for dryland and irrigated acres? - Substitution Usually there are small premiums (rather than discounts) for good color, low broken seed, clean grain, etc. - Provisions/prohibitions in using glyphosate (Roundup) as a harvest aid (more common in South Texas)??